Why Are You Losing Muscle On A GLP-1

 The muscle loss conversation is everywhere right now.
 And if you’ve spent more than five minutes in any health or weight loss space online, you’ve probably seen the same headline recycled a hundred different ways: GLP-1s are destroying your muscle.

 I want to push back on that.
 Hard.
+If you already know me, you shouldn’t be surprised lol

-Not because muscle loss isn’t a real concern — it is.
+Anyway – back to the GLP topic… Pushing back on the narrative – not because muscle loss isn’t a real concern — it is.
 But because after nearly 20 years of clinical practice, I can tell you with confidence that the muscle loss most women are experiencing didn’t start with a peptide.
 It started long before that.
 And blaming the GLP is the laziest, most convenient way to avoid the harder conversation.

 So let’s have the harder conversation.